markbarlow/memory-palace/_posts/2026-07-25-sketches-of-spain.md

 \* \* \*

 Emilio's favourite pastime was to play Dungeons & Dragons with his friends, sat on the cool floor underneath the stairs in the building lobby.
 This was not my idea of either comfort or fun.
 I entertained myself as best I could by playing along as *el burro*, the donkey.
 Emilio found this exasperating as I wasn't taking it seriously.
-These games would go on for hours, during which I longed for another trip to the municipal pool.
+These games would go on for hours, during which I longed for another trip to the Canillas municipal pool.

 \* \* \*